MoodMinds/emission-spring/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to Emission Spring!
+Thank you for your interest in contributing to **Emission Spring**!

 **Project Status: Experimental and Under Development**